Independent & Expert Mattress Reviews — Affiliate Disclosure

 Key Points:

-• Side sleepers: Softer mattresses (5–6/10) for pressure relief on shoulders and hips
+• Side sleepers: Softer mattresses (5–6/10) to relieve pressure on shoulders and hips

 • Stomach sleepers: Firmer options (7–8/10) to prevent lower back strain

-• Lighter sleepers may prefer softer surfaces for comfort
+• Lighter sleepers often prefer softer surfaces for comfort

 Mattress Materials Explained

-The materials used in a mattress determine how it feels, how long it lasts, and how well it regulates temperature.
-Each type has distinct advantages depending on your needs.
-Memory foam mattresses contour closely to the body, offering excellent pressure relief and motion isolation, but can retain heat.
-Latex mattresses provide similar contouring with more responsiveness and better airflow.
-Pocket spring mattresses offer strong support, airflow, and durability, making them popular in the UK.
-Hybrid mattresses combine foam comfort layers with a spring base, delivering a balance of support, comfort, and temperature control.
+The materials used in a mattress determine how it feels, how supportive it is, and how well it regulates temperature over time.
+Memory foam provides strong pressure relief and motion isolation, but can retain heat.
+Latex offers similar contouring with more responsiveness and improved airflow.
+Pocket spring mattresses provide structure, durability, and airflow, while hybrid mattresses combine foam comfort with spring support, making them one of the most versatile options for most sleepers.

 Key Points:

-• Memory Foam: Excellent pressure relief and motion isolation, can retain heat
+• Memory Foam: Strong pressure relief and motion isolation, can retain heat

-• Pocket Springs: Supportive, breathable, strong edge support, widely used in the UK
+• Pocket Springs: Supportive, breathable, good edge support

-• Natural fillings (wool, cotton): Improve breathability and moisture control
+• Natural fillings (wool, cotton): Improve airflow and moisture control

 Key Points:

-• Hot sleepers should prioritise hybrid, latex, or pocket spring mattresses
+• Hot sleepers should prioritise hybrid, latex, or spring-based mattresses

-• Gel-infused foam and phase-change materials help dissipate heat
+• Gel-infused foam and breathable layers help reduce heat retention

-• Natural fibres like wool regulate temperature and moisture effectively
+• Natural fibres like wool regulate temperature effectively

 Motion Isolation for Couples

-If you share a bed, motion isolation can significantly impact sleep quality.
-A mattress that absorbs movement prevents you from being disturbed when your partner moves, gets up, or changes position.
-Memory foam offers the best motion isolation, while hybrid mattresses with pocket springs provide a balance between isolation and responsiveness.
+If you share a bed, motion isolation becomes important.
+A mattress that absorbs movement prevents disturbances when your partner moves during the night.
+Memory foam offers the highest level of motion isolation, while hybrid designs provide a balance between movement absorption and responsiveness.

 Key Points:

-• Pocket springs reduce movement transfer compared to traditional springs
+• Pocket springs reduce transfer compared to traditional open springs

 • Thicker comfort layers improve motion absorption